ferdyrurka/angular-weather-app/README.md

 ## Description

 Mini project for learning TypeScript and Angular7.
-I understand this application have a security bug (OWM Api key is public), but this project is only to learning Angular.
 In this project I don't practise test (among others Unit, Integration, E2E, Functional etc.).

 ## Stack